danielecook/Awesome-Bioinformatics/README.md

 * [Review papers on RNA-seq (Biostars)](https://www.biostars.org/p/52152/) - Includes lots of seminal papers on RNA-seq and analysis methods.
 * [Informatics for RNA-seq: A web resource for analysis on the cloud](https://github.com/griffithlab/rnaseq_tutorial) - Educational resource on performing RNA-seq analysis in the cloud using Amazon AWS cloud services.
 Topics include preparing the data, preprocessing, differential expression, isoform discovery, data visualization, and interpretation.
 * [RNA-seqlopedia](http://rnaseq.uoregon.edu/) - RNA-seqlopedia provides an awesome overview of RNA-seq and of the choices necessary to carry out a successful RNA-seq experiment.
+* [A survey of best practices for RNA-seq data analysis](http://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-0881-8) - Gives awesome roadmap for RNA-seq computational analyses, including challenges/obstacles and things to look out for, but also how you might integrate RNA-seq data with other data types.

 ### ChIP-Seq